 Similarly, a number of operational services are at a critical stage in their life cycle and it therefore we will retain a role with a clear focus on the delivery of live services.
-This post will largely incorporate the responsibilities of the current Information Assurance Directorate including SIRO designation and will manage a consolidated ICT function.
+This post will largely incorporate the responsibilities of the current Information Assurance Directorate including Senior Information Risk Owner (SIRO) designation and will manage a consolidated ICT function.

 Transforming the provision of Information and Analytics will be accelerated by retaining a role dedicated to driving through change in these functions.
-Better alignment of the data quality http://www.hscic.gov.uk/media/13266/4-December-2013/zip/4_December_2013.zip assurance, burden and standards requirements with the production of data and information will facilitate greater efficiency, relevance and quality of outputs.
+Better alignment of the data quality assurance, burden and standards requirements with the production of data and information will facilitate greater efficiency, relevance and quality of outputs.